A scalable and real-time neural decoder for topological quantum codes: Methods

 We measure latency by introducing a simulated clock rate such that the decoder receives the measurements of a single cycle at a fixed frequency, e.g. every $1~\upmu s$.
 The latency of a decoder is then defined as the delay between receiving the last cycle and the prediction being ready:

-We show in Figure \ref{fig:throughputs} that the latency of AQ2-RT remains constant for increasing numbers of cycles\cite{Willow}, showing that the decoder can keep up with the simulated clock rate of $1~\upmu s$.
+The latency of AQ2-RT remains constant for increasing numbers of cycles\cite{Willow} (\cref{fig:throughputs}b and \cref{fig:throughputs-cc}), showing that the decoder can keep up with the simulated clock rate of $1~\upmu s$.
 It should be noted that the throughput and latency of AQ2 are independent of the detection fraction and the error pattern, unlike matching-based decoders whose runtime increases with error density and can have extreme worst-case decoding times that necessitate lower-accuracy fall-back mechanisms.